SayleeMJ/CS510-RustWebDevelopment/README.md

 - GET /getQuestions - Retrieve a list of all questions.
 - GET /getQuestionByID/:id - Retrieve a specific question by its ID.
 - DELETE /deleteQuestion/:id - Delete a question by its ID.
+- CREATE /addQuestion - Add a new question.
+- UPDATE /updateQuestion/:id - Updates a question of specific ID.

 ### Prerequisites
 Rust and Cargo installed (https://www.rust-lang.org/tools/install)